 More than anything, Berghain is the club with a reputation for being incredibly hard to get into, with people turned away by its bouncers with no reason.
 My advice to get into Berghain is to wear black clothes and to avoid peak times.
 If you really want to get in, try to arrive in the morning or early afternoon in a small group (no more than 3 people).
 There is even a website that simulates coming face-to-face with the stern bouncers, which tracks your movement and speech to decide if you enter the infamous club.

-If you can’t get into Berghain, a good alternative is the debauched Kit Kat Club known for both, its sense of freedom and techno nights.
+If you can’t get into Berghain, a good alternative is the debauched Kit Kat Club known for both, its sense of freedom and its wild techno nights.